Typetura/CSS-Initiatives/src/pages/ruleset-interpolation/explainer.md

 Currently the following websites use numerous breakpoints to define how typesetting changes at different screen sizes:
 [The Outline](https://theoutline.com/), [HEX](https://hex.xyz/Margo/) and [Elliot Jay Stocks](https://elliotjaystocks.com/).

-### Consolodate styles
+### Consolidate styles

 [The Atlantic](https://www.theatlantic.com/) has a typographically rich home page on desktop with headlines of various sizes based on their container size.
-All of these headline styles could be consolodated into one interpolated ruleset for this layout with the additional bonus of working across viewport sizes.
+All of these headline styles could be consolidated into one interpolated ruleset for this layout with the additional bonus of working across viewport sizes.
 Here is a demo of [The Atlantic with an interpolated headline style](https://demos.typetura.com/the-atlantic).

 ### Changing typesetting around layout shifts

-The [Stripe](https://stripe.com/) home page changes it’s type styles for a layout shift.
+The [Stripe](https://stripe.com/) home page changes its type styles for a layout shift.
 If these styles were interpolated and bound to the text container itself, then as the layout shift happens the text would automatically resize appropriately.
 Here is an example of [what this type of layout might look like with interpolated styles](https://demos.typetura.com/magazine.html).

 ### Smooth layout shifts on resize

 Lynn Fisher used Typetura to interpolate rulesets with CSS for [her latest 2021 website redesign](https://lynnandtonic.com/).
 This would all be possible natively in CSS with ruleset interpolation.
 Additionally more subtle applications of this can be applied, like the way the floating images slide in and out of the text column where there is space on [this “Explore” demo](https://demos.typetura.com/magazine.html).

+### Root sizing

+As devices get increasingly small, controlling page scaling with the root font size is more useful.
+Because most websites don’t work well on watches, Apple adapts them for smaller screens unless `<meta name="disable-adaptations" content="watch">` is in the `<head>`.
+The ideal solution here is interpolating the root font size with an `ease-out` timing function.
+You can see how [the “Explore” demo](https://demos.typetura.com/magazine.html) scales to extremely small sizes.

+## Accessibility

+Any time you change font size you run the risk of falling out of compliance with WCAG SC 1.4.4 and this still holds true with this feature.
+The success criteria may change in the future based on this open [issue with the WCAG on 1.4.4](https://github.com/w3c/wcag/issues/1671).
+There is currently no way to identify and compensate for page scaling accessibility issues on desktop browsers (cmd +) and there is an open issue on how we might surface and solve for [page scaling issues here](https://github.com/w3c/csswg-drafts/issues/6869).

 ## Stakeholder Feedback / Opposition